 - Strong analytical and problem-solving skills.

 - Ability to operate in and enjoy a collaborative, horizontal, team-oriented culture.
 Willingness to work at all levels.

 - Strong interpersonal and communication skills.

-- Exceptional integrity and a passion for conservation.
+- Integrity and a passion for conservation.

 The position is full-time and will include health and retirement benefits.
 Salary will be based on experience and qualifications.
 WCN is headquartered in San Francisco, California.

 Interested candidates should email a cover letter and resume to firstname.lastname@example.org.

 Wildlife Conservation Network is a rapidly growing leader in wildlife conservation, working in more than 20 countries in Africa, Asia and Latin America.
 We partner with distinguished front-line conservationists who live and work holistically with local communities to resolve human-wildlife conflicts and preserve the habitat they share.
 WCN supports these entrepreneurial leaders with access to donors and a range of resources and tools they need to be successful.